QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Limitations

 \section{Limitations}

 \textbf{(1) Lexical Matching Constraints.} Our co-occurrence verification relies on exact lexical matching of entity surface forms.
 This may lead to false positive retrieval triggers when two genuinely related entities co-occur in the corpus under alternative names or aliases (e.g., ``NYC'' vs. ``New York City''), yet show zero co-occurrence for the specific surface forms extracted from the generated text.
 However, we argue this limitation is acceptable in practice due to the \textit{asymmetric risk} inherent in RAG systems: the cost of an unnecessary retrieval (slightly increased latency) is far lower than that of an undetected hallucination (incorrect output).
 Our conservative strategy, triggering retrieval when in doubt, thus errs on the side of caution.
 Moreover, given the massive scale of the pre-training corpus, genuinely related entities typically co-occur in some form, mitigating alias-induced false alarms.
-Future work could incorporate entity linking~\cite{xin2025llmael} or canonicalization techniques~\cite{hu2025enabling} to further reduce unnecessary retrievals.
+Future work could incorporate entity linking or canonicalization techniques to further reduce unnecessary retrievals while maintaining verification recall.

-\textbf{(2) Temporal Limitations of Static Corpora.} Our approach inherits the temporal limitations of static pre-training corpora~\cite{ding2025inductive}.
+\textbf{(2) Temporal Limitations of Static Corpora.} Our approach inherits the temporal limitations of static pre-training corpora.
 A corpus indexed at a particular point in time cannot provide meaningful statistics for entities or events that emerge afterward (e.g., a 2024 corpus cannot verify claims about 2025 sports results or newly founded organizations).
-This limitation can be addressed through periodic corpus updates and index maintenance.
+This limitation can be addressed through periodic corpus updates and index maintenance, which modern infrastructure like Infini-gram supports efficiently.